-Transferability of credits is at the discretion of the receiving institution.
-FEI cannot assure transferability of credits.
-It is recommended that students planning to continue their education inquire at the institution they plan to attend to determine the credits and requirements needed for entrance to that institution.
-Students should not assume that any FEI courses, credits, or programs could be transferred to another institution.
+Transferability of credits is always at the discretion of the receiving institution.
+Therefore, FEI cannot guarantee, nor should the student assume, that any credits earned at FEI will be transferable or accepted at another institution.
+It is recommended that students planning to continue their education inquire at the institution they plan to attend to determine the credits and requirements needed for entrance and graduation at that institution.
+Students should not assume that any FEI courses, credits, or programs could be transferred to another institution, especially when that is not the mission or the intent of the career education at FEI.
 It is important for students to remember that FEI's programs are designed to prepare them for entry level employment and career opportunities.